Bobby Fish: All Elite Wrestling (2021–2022)

-Impact Wrestling (2022–2023)
+Impact Wrestling (2022)

 On September 23, 2022, at the Victory Road event, Fish made his debut in Impact Wrestling, where he was confronted by Raj Singh and Shera, and Fish managed to take both men down.
 Two weeks later, at Bound for Glory, Fish made his Impact in-ring debut by competing in the Call Your Shot Gauntlet match, being eliminated by Steve Maclin.
 On October 13 episode of Impact!, Fish challenged Josh Alexander for the Impact World Championship, but failed to win the title.

-In late 2022/early 2023, Fish profile was removed from Impact's official website, signaling the end of his run with the company.
+Fish did not appear again for the company before his profile was removed from Impact's official website in late 2022.

-Return to NJPW (2022-present)
+Return to NJPW (2022–2023)

-On November 20, 2022, Fish would return to New Japan Pro Wrestling joining Team Filthy by attacking Homicide.
+Fish would return on the episode November 20, 2022 of NJPW Strong, defeating Kevin Blackwood.
+Later in the show, Fish would join Team Filthy by attacking Homicide.
+Fish quietly departed Team Filthy after being defeated by David Finlay on the Battle in the Valley pre-show.

+Return to MLW (2024–present)

+On February 6, 2024, it was announced that Fish would return to Major League Wrestling on February 29 at Intimidation Games against former MLW World Heavyweight Champion Alex Kane.
+Fish lost the match, after passing out to the rear-naked choke.

 Professional wrestling persona

 Sporting an iconic Van Dyke beard, Fish is often seen wearing a custom mouth guard during his matches, usually with a shark-tooth design.
 Along with tag team partner Kyle O'Reilly, his entrance theme in both ROH and AEW is "Dance Away" by the band Damn Valentines; in NXT, he used the song "Behind Bars" by Auracle.